Heinerfest

 Heinerfest is an annual festival in Darmstadt, Germany, held annually in the first weekend of July.
 During the festival food and beer vendors along with amusement rides and games surround the old city center and occupy surrounding streets.
-It offers a wide range of child friendly ride or adult rides.
+It offers a range of rides for childrens and adults.
 The first Heinerfest occurred in 1951 and has been growing since every year.

-The festival allows fun for small children, youths and adults.
-There are food, beverages, and many amusement rides such as roller coasters or ferris wheels.
+There are food and beverage vendors, as well as amusement rides such as roller coasters and ferris wheels.

 Rides

 The Heinerfest in 2017 presents a variety of rides including: